leropo00/shopping_list_exercise/README.md

 Many other features should be added like password reset, email confirmation and authentication via Gmail account by integrating Google Sign in.
 Password fields could have the display password option.
 There is currently no option to save user preferences, currently this would make sense for the interface language.

+## Possible technical improvements

+### Single docker database container

+Currenlty there are 2 docker containers in application, one is used for application tests.
+A single database container could be used, with different databases, one for Application and one for testing.

+### Reduce the number of reads in fronted, when SSE events are received from backend

+In many cases, when receiving a SSE event from backend, it is not necessary, to reload the whole data, only to update the changes.
+Currenlty this is implemented, only for delete events, but could be expanded to other events, with the exception of import event.